 Remain calm and stay focused

 Whether your dog is experiencing non-chronic muscle spasms or has been diagnosed with a seizure condition, it’s important to note that they are often not conscious during these events.
-While it may be scary for you to witness, you can find comfort in the fact that they aren’t having to mentally experience first-hand.
+While it may be scary for you to witness, you can find comfort in the fact that they don’t have to experience first-hand mentally.

 Another comforting fact for pet owners is that spasms and/or seizures in dogs typically only last at most 60-80 seconds and at least 10 to 30 seconds.
 Dog seizures lasting five minutes or longer are considered life-threatening and are rare.
 Although not ideal, dogs suffering from conditions that may cause mild to severe muscle spasm fits are perfectly capable of living long, happy lives when given the proper care and/or medication.

-Knowing this will help you remain calm should they experience a fit, which in turn helps them to stay calm and makes the experience less frightening for everyone involved.
+Knowing this will help you remain calm should they experience a fit, which helps them stay calm and makes the experience less frightening for everyone involved.

 How to Prevent Muscle Spasms in Dogs